 Soccer is one of the world’s most popular team sports.
 It’s also Special Olympics’ most popular sport because it can be played by boys, girls, men and women of just about any physical build and ability.

 Special Olympics soccer is a Fall sport where athletes train and compete from August through October.
-Refer to our Return to Activity section to learn about COVID-19 protocols and rules involved for in-person competition.

 We don’t have any upcoming events at this time, but please check back and join us at one of our events in the future.